No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 Crime

-Lachlan is regularly instructed by the defence and prosecution in matters concerning serious violence, firearms, sexual offences, large scale drug supply and dishonesty offences.
+Lachlan is regularly instructed by the defence and prosecution in matters concerning homicide, serious violence, firearms, sexual offences, large scale drug supply and dishonesty offences.

-Lachlan regularly accepts instructions on a private basis and has a particular interest in white collar crime and related POCA proceedings.
+Lachlan accepts instructions on a private basis and has a particular interest in white collar crime and related POCA proceedings.

 Notable Crime Cases